Bevy-Rust-GPU/example-workspace/README.md

 Uses the workspace root as its asset folder, and hot-reloads `rust-gpu/target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` via AssetServer.

-The shader is loaded into a custom `ShaderMaterial` material, which composes `StandardMaterial` with overrides for vertex / fragment shaders and their entrypoints.
+The shader is loaded into a custom `RustGpuMaterial` material, which composes `StandardMaterial` with type-level entrypoint overrides and value-level shader overrides.

+Shader permutations are selected by using the `RustGpuEntryPoint` trait to translate shader defs into an entrypoint name.

 `WgpuLimits::max_storage_buffers_per_shader_stage` is forced to 0 via `WgpuSettings` to ensure a `NO_STORAGE_BUFFER_SUPPORT` environment.